04/12/2019 Amendment approved by Chancellor

 The Council of Associate Deans for Research is an advisory group to recommend research policy, rules and procedures and to coordinate operational research procedures among the colleges, university research institutes, and central research administration.
 It is chaired by the vice president for research.
 The council is composed of the associate deans for research of each of the colleges, the director of the Physical Science Laboratory, and the university research council chair, who serves in an ex officio capacity.

 Administrative authority for the protection of human subjects at New Mexico State University has been delegated by the president to the vice president for research.
 The Office of the Vice President for Research oversees the Institutional Review Board, which has been established to regulate university research involving human subjects, consistent with federal law and university policies, rules and procedures.
-Prior to submitting an application to the Institutional Review Board, principal investigators shall familiarize themselves with all provisions in ARP Chapter 11, any supplemental procedures issued by the Institutional Review Board, and guidance available online from the Office of Compliance and the federal Office of Human Research Protections.
+Prior to submitting an application to the Institutional Review Board, principal investigators must familiarize themselves with all provisions in ARP Chapter 11, any supplemental procedures issued by the Institutional Review Board, guidance available online from Research Integrity and Compliance, and the federal Office of Human Research Protections.
 Procedures may be amended from time to time by the Institutional Review Board with the approval of the vice president for research.

-- Institutional Review Board members are appointed by the vice president for research for renewable three-year terms, upon recommendation from, but not limited to, the institutional review board chair and the compliance director.
+- Institutional Review Board members are appointed by the vice president for research for renewable three-year terms, upon recommendation from, but not limited to, the institutional review board chair and the director of Research Integrity and Compliance.
 All members of the Institutional Review Board appointed by the vice president for research will be voting members.
-A list of the current officers and membership of the Institutional Research Board as well as detailed application procedures are available from the Office of Compliance.
+A list of the current officers and membership of the Institutional Research Board as well as detailed application procedures are available from Research Integrity and Compliance.

 - The Institutional Review Board chair is appointed by the vice president for research and serves as the link between the Office of the Vice President for Research and the Institutional Review Board.
 A vice chair will be appointed to conduct business if the chair is unavailable, or has a conflict of interest.